Wizcorp/phonegap-facebook-plugin/README.md

 This is the official plugin for Facebook in Apache Cordova/PhoneGap!

-The Facebook plugin for Apache Cordova allows you to use the same JavaScript code in your web application as you use in your native Cordova application, but your native Cordova application will use the Facebook native app to perform Single Sign On for the user (if possible - if it isn't then it will fall back to dialog-based authentication).
+The Facebook plugin for [Apache Cordova](http://incubator.apache.org/cordova/) allows you to use the same JavaScript code in your Cordova application as you use in your web application.
+However, unlike in the browser, the Cordova application will use the native Facebook app to perform Single Sign On for the user.
+If this is not possible then the sign on will degrade gracefully using the standard dialog based authentication.

-This is all licensed under MIT except for `app/www/facebook_js_sdk.js` which is the Facebook JS SDK and is Apache 2.0.

-# Requirements

-* PhoneGap (Cordova) v2.5.0
+* Supported on PhoneGap (Cordova) v2.1.0 and above.

+## Facebook Requirements and Set-Up

 The Facebook SDK (both native and JavaScript) is changing independent of this plugin.
-The install instruction include how to get the latest SDK for use in your project.
+The manual install instructions include how to get the latest SDK for use in your project.

 To use this plugin you will need to make sure you've registered your Facebook app with Facebook and have an APP_ID (https://developers.facebook.com/apps).